Mega-CD European box art

 It’s not the first time (and probably not the last) I’ve set up a front-end for emulation.
 A few years ago I converted an old Sega Saturn controller to USB and added a 64GB flash drive to it.
 On the flash drive I installed Kega Fusion along with a Hyperspin front-end.
 It all looked great but something bugged me, the fact all of my European Mega-CD games were accompanied by US “Sega CD” box art.
 I tried looking around for some European Mega-CD box art for my games but there wasn’t much offering out there.

-I decided, after configuring Retroarch, it was time I made some up myself.
+I decided to make some European box art myself.
 I mostly used box scans found at segaretro.org as source material and re-worked them to fit with my goals.
 Some images (such as “The San Diego Zoo Presents The Animals!”)
 I’ve found by scouring the web and rebuilding them as best I could.

 I haven’t tried to make them perfect but I have tried to go for an authentic look, rather than uniformity, for each case.

 *Whole set as far as any record I can find.
 I’ve created a custom box for Lethal Enforcers as the original was a cardboard box containing the lightgun.